Skip to main content

 Authorization: Bearer <your-token>

-How to get a token: The playground stores tokens locally in your browser; they aren’t sent anywhere except the ION API.
+The playground stores tokens locally in your browser and sends them only to the ION API.

 Quick start